josh-lieberman/Biclops/README.md

 *NOTE: Binaries are available under the "Downloads" button*

+*WARNING: This uses very similar techniques to intercept the DirectX layer as many common online cheats.
+I'm not doing anything special to hide myself from VAC or PB or GameGuard, so it's entirely possible that those systems would flag this as a cheat.
+Use with multiplayer games at your own risk!*

 Usage Notes:
 * This is a DirectX 9 wrapper DLL.
 When you build it, it will create a D3D9.dll that you place in the folder alongside your target application's binaries.
 You also need to put the Scene.fx file there, for barrel warping.
 * I used Microsoft Visual C++ 2010 Express Edition to compile this.